Torrevieja – Day Two

 With at least 320 days of sunshine annually, and typical winter temperatures around 20c, it’s no wonder that the Vega Baja area is seeing more and more film and television companies bringing their productions to the area.
 Spain’s very first Crowdfunded film, Operasiones Espesiales, a Spanish Comedy directed by Paco Soto, has been very well received in the Spanish film industry.
 As a first effort, although they didn’t win anything, they were nominated for 14 Goya awards.

 Two other productions are presently filming in and around Torrevieja.
-Last September the cameras stated rolling on The Cucarcaha Club, staring , Tom Watt (probably best known as Lofty in EastEnders), Chloe Leigh, with supporting cast from father and son duo, Keith and Brandon Nicol plus a cast of ‘hundreds’.
+Last September the cameras stated rolling on The Cucarcaha Club, starring Billie Anthony Gaddess, Tom Watt (probably best known as Lofty in EastEnders), Chloe Leigh, Yvonne Haughton with supporting cast from father and son duo, Keith and Brandon Nicol plus a cast of ‘hundreds’.
 It’s a spy caper about a group of former secret agents who come out of retirement to look for kidnapped children.
 The production is due to wrap in March and be ready for distribution before the end of the year.

-It’s Bill’s first film experience in Spain and he and his partner, producer Hazel are loving the winter weather.
-The couple have also taken over a restaurant,en el Oasis in San Miguel and settling into life on the Costas.
+It’s Bill’s first film experience in Spain and he and his partner, producer Hazel are loving the winter weather and life on the Costas.

-On regular occasions, Channel 4’s ‘A Place in the Sun’ TV show, film segments of their program here.
-Last year, local Real Estate Agents Puro Properties are heading over to the new Manchester ‘A Place in the Sun Show’ on March 13th to 15th, and anyone thinking of visiting the show should contact Peter as he has a number of free tickets on offer, plus a glass of cava, for show visitors.and International Manager , returned the favour and took a stand at their London Olympia show.
-In March, Peter and from
+On regular occasions, Channel 4’s ‘A Place in the Sun’ TV show, film segments of their programme here.
+Last year, local Real Estate Agents Marsol Internacional and International Manager Puro Properties are heading over to the new Manchester ‘A Place in the Sun Show’ on March 13th to 15th, and anyone thinking of visiting the show should contact Peter as he has a number of free tickets on offer, plus a glass of cava, for show visitors., returned the favour and took a stand at their London Olympia show.
+In March, Peter and Anne from

 Staying up to date with local happenings can be difficult in a foreign country, but Torrevieja’s media teams try their best to keep you in touch.
 The region’s original English Language Radio station is still on the go; TKO.
 Broadcasting on 91.9fm and their new frequency 90.8fm, especially for the Orihuela Costa.
 The station offers the most experienced mix of radio personalities in the region and can also be streamed live, around the corner or around the world on www.TKO.fm